tkaitchuck/aHash/README.md

 This is quite different from the needs of a Hasher used in a hashmap.
 In a map the typical value is under 10 bytes.
 None of these algorithms scale down to handle that small of data at a competitive time.
 What's more the restriction that they provide consistent output prevents them from taking advantage of different hardware capabilities on different CPUs.
-It makes since for a hashmap to work differently on a phone than on a server, or in wasm.
+It makes sense for a hashmap to work differently on a phone than on a server, or in wasm.

 If you need to persist or transmit a hash of a file, then using one of these is probably a good idea.
 HighwayHash seems to be the preferred solution du jour.
 But inside a simple Hashmap, stick with aHash.